britram/pins/draft-trammell-inip-pins.md

 ## Trust in Infrastructure

 A querier should not need to trust any entity other than the authority as to the correctness of association information provided by the naming service.
 Specifically, the querier should not need to trust any intermediary of infrastructure between itself and the authority, other than that under its own control.

-DNS does not provide this property without DNSSEC.
+DNS provides this property with DNSSEC.
+However, the lack of mandatory DNSSEC, and the lack of a viable transition strategy to mandatory DNSSEC, means that trust in infrastructure will remain necessary for DNS even with large scale DNSSEC deployment.

 # Observations